dwgan/page/_research/compressed_sensing.md

 order: 1
 ---

 This is my interesting adacemic-oriented research, which is target to explore science's boundaries rather than getting profit.
-Before I graduated, it is the main re
+Before I graduated, it is my main research direction, which is supervised by Prof. Lei Quan.
+After I graduated, I keep doing this research in the spare time.

 For compressed sensing, I am had research experience on Applactions of compressed sensing, Perturbed compressed sensing, Deep compressed sensing.